SMSpp-Project/smspp-project/README.md

     [HiGHS solver](https://github.com/ERGO-Code/HiGHS).

 - [MMCFBlock](https://gitlab.com/smspp/mmcfblock), defining the `MMCFBlock`
-  `Block` for representing Multicommodity Min-Cost Flow problems (MMCF).
+  for representing Multicommodity Min-Cost Flow problems (MMCF).
 The current version is rather crude and in desperate need of some love.

 - [SDDPBlock](https://gitlab.com/smspp/sddpblock), defining the `SDDPBlock` for